Before you can do anything, you must initialize a database storage

 also initializes the default

-locale for the database cluster.
+locale for the database instance.

 Normally, it will just take the locale settings in the environment